ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Mapped versus unmapped

-As shown in Table 2.5, the model trained on mapped data achieved at least **BLALALA**% correct guesses for all countries, with no country falling below this threshold, as seen on the left side of the table.
+As shown in Table 2.5, the model trained on mapped data achieved at least 12.21% correct guesses for every country, with no country falling below this threshold, as seen on the left side of the table.
 In contrast, the right side reveals that the model trained on unmapped data had to guess more countries, increasing complexity.
-Some countries had no correct guesses, indicating the model struggled to learn from certain regions.
+Some countries had no correct guesses, indicating the model struggled to learn underrepresented countries.

-Unmapped stronger giving same image size, better also for weakest in mapped
+But it also showed that, given the same image size, using more data not only performed better on average but also for the best and (previously) weakest countries.
+Even though it did not manage to learn all of the additional countries, it predicted the countries from the mapped dataset more accurately and even managed to predict some more countries.

+The fact that all of our models were eventually limited by overfitting suggests that more data is not only helpful because it necessitates more training, but that, even given more training or a bigger model, the smaller balanced dataset would not be able to match the performance of the bigger one.

 $$
 \begin{aligned}